openshift/openshift-ansible/playbooks/openstack/README.md

 4. Set the `openshift_openstack_default_flavor` to the flavor you want your OpenShift VMs to use.
    - See `openstack flavor list` for the list of available flavors.
-5. Set the `openshift_openstack_dns_nameservers` to the list of the IP addresses of the DNS servers used for the **private** address resolution.

-**NOTE ON DNS**: at minimum, the OpenShift nodes need to be able to access each other by their hostname.
-OpenStack doesn't provide this by default, so you need to provide a DNS server.
-Put the address of that DNS server in `openshift_openstack_dns_nameservers` variable.